Decoding the word ‘Habitat’

-Let’s take a look at the different types of habitats that house a dazzling array of spectacular animal and plant species.
+Let’s take a look at the different types of animal habitats for kids that house a dazzling array of spectacular animal and plant species.

 Here’s a sneak peek into the homes of animals the world over.